JoaoBruno09/ODSOFT-CI-CD/README.md

 For a clear view of the parallel pipeline implementation we made the following diagram:
 ![Parallel pipeline design](https://i.imgur.com/vnmb91U.jpg)

-We choose the stage mutationReportCoverage, unitReportCoverage and integrationReport to run in parallel because they have no dependencies between them and we thought we could "save" time by starting to run these three stages at the same time.
+We choose the stage mutationReportCoverage, unitReportCoverage and integrationReport to run in parallel because they have no dependencies between them, and we thought we could "save" time by starting to run these three stages at the same time.
 As we can see after the first parallel we have another, because the last parallel generated stuff that was needed to run these other tasks so we stoped the parallel there to make sure we have the stuff that is needed for the other stages.
-The other parallel, runs the integrationReportCoverage, javadoc and staging stages since they have no dependencies between them and we thought again that we could save time.
+The other parallel, runs the integrationReportCoverage, javadoc and staging stages since they have no dependencies between them, and we thought again that we could save time.

 On the following image we can see three runs of the parallel pipeline.
 ![Parallel pipeline runs](https://i.imgur.com/vWmqZy6.png)